OpenEdition/idref-plugin/README.md

 ## Plugin activation

 When the plugin is activated:

- - the idref field is created in the Lodel site database if necessary.
+- the `idref` field is created in the Lodel site database (table `entities_auteurs`) if it doesn't already exist.
 - the translations (English, French) are defined in the Lodel administration translations (if not already defined).

 ## Credits